NATO bombing of the Radio Television of Serbia headquarters

-The NATO bombing of the Radio Television of Serbia (RTS) headquarters occurred on the evening of 23 April 1999, during Operation Allied Force.
+The NATO bombing of the Radio Television of Serbia (RTS) headquarters occurred on the early morning of 23 April 1999, during Operation Allied Force.
 Sixteen employees of RTS were killed when a NATO missile hit the building.

 Bombing of RTS

-The bombing was part of NATO's aerial campaign against the Federal Republic of Yugoslavia, and severely damaged the Belgrade headquarters of Radio Television of Serbia (RTS).
+The bombing was part of NATO's aerial campaign against the Federal Republic of Yugoslavia, and severely damaged the Belgrade headquarters of the state-owned Radio Television of Serbia (RTS).
 Other radio and electrical installations throughout the country were also attacked.
 Sixteen employees of RTS were killed when a single NATO missile hit the building.
 Nearly all the RTS employees killed were technicians, security workers and makeup artists.
 Many were trapped for days, only communicating over mobile phones.
 The station returned to the air less than 24 hours later from a secret location.
 The building of the Russian church nearby was also seriously damaged.

 According to General Wesley Clark, the commander who oversaw the bombing campaign, NATO had planted a question at a Pentagon news conference to alert the Yugoslav government of their intention to target the broadcaster.